How Hair Grows

 Starting from the exterior and working inward a hair is composed of 3 layers:

-Although most diagrams of human hair will show a round structure like in the photo above, in fact, most human hair is oval in cross-section as in this photo.
+Although most diagrams of human hair will show a round structure like in the first photo, in fact, most human hair is oval in cross-section as in the second photo.
 Only people of Asian descent have perfectly round hairs.
 The 3 hair layers do not necessarily grow evenly and, in an oval shaped hair, the result is curls.
 The round shape of Asian hair, however, is stable enough to overcome such uneven growth leaving hairs always straight and untangled.

 Terminal hair follicles will never switch back to producing vellus hair once this change has been triggered so we are stuck with any terminal hair we acquire.
 The one mysterious exception to this is male pattern baldness.
 Curing male pattern baldness or deliberately triggering it on other parts of the body is a puzzle science has been trying to solve for a long time.